 Skype allows you to make both phone and video calls, including dialing out to a landline, which is great for situations where you have to call overseas.
 Skype can also be used on just about any device you have, from your computer to an Xbox, making it a particularly versatile product.

 Also, as mentioned, recording is now a native feature, making it extra appealing.

 - Bluejeans is another video conferencing platform that is great for recording conversations.
 What separates Bluejeans from the rest of the options is that it’s designed for teams.
 This makes it a great option for those who are a part of an agency or a small team of writers.
 You get an excellent platform that works across all devices for the entire team.

 Like the rest of the options, you can both call in and use video calls.
 And, depending on the plan you’re using, recording is easy to get going.

 If you’re using an online platform like the ones listed above, but you aren’t the one hosting the call, recording can be a bit of a challenge.
 It’s not impossible, though.

-One thing you can do in this situation is ask the person hosting the call to record it.
+One thing you can do in this situation is to ask the person hosting the call to record it.
 If that’s not possible, using a screen recording program like Loom is an excellent option.
-Loom is free to use, and you get a clear, no nonsense recording of the conversation that is automatically stored in your Loom account.
-This is also a great solution if you’re using something like Google Hangouts, which doesn’t have a built-in recording option.
+Loom is free to use, and you get a clear recording of the conversation that is automatically stored in your Loom account.
+This is also a great solution if you’re meeting on a program like Google Hangouts, which doesn’t have a built-in recording option.

 All these options are great if your interview is happening online.
 But what happens when you have to do the interview over the phone?